stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 17, Problem 4]
 * *Question (aalshehry−stat6250):* Can list INPUT skip or re-read fields?
+- Answer (aoneill2−stat6250): No, fields must be read in order and cannot be skipped.
 - Question (dlee117−stat6250): When using List Input, do you have to read all of the data or can you use it to only read certain columns?
+- Answer (aoneill2−stat6250): No, all fields must be read in order until the end of record marker is reached, indicating the beginning of the next record group.
 - Question (akumar30−stat6250): Can we change the order of columns in free-format raw data using input statement?
+- Answer (aoneill2−stat6250): No, all fields must be read in order because there is no way to anticipate where the next record begins, so column references such as pointers cannot be used.
 - Question (rluo-stat6250): What is the rule of using list input?
+- Answer (aoneill2−stat6250): List input must be read in order and relies upon delimiters.
+Also, it must not contain embedded spaces.
 - Question (yyan11−stat6250): How to output with missing data records?
 - Answer (yyan11−stat6250): You can use the Delimiter Sensitive Data (DSD) option in the INFILE statement to correctly read the raw data.
 The DSD option changes how SAS treats delimiters when list input is used.
 - Question (aoneill2−stat6250): Are variable field values read into the data vector incorrectly if column values are specified but it is in free form?